joemiller/joemiller.me-intro-to-sensu/intro-to-sensu.md

     sudo /etc/init.d/sensu-client start
     sudo /etc/init.d/sensu-dashboard start

-If all goes well, the 4 processes mentioned above will be running and the dashboard will be accessible on `http://<IP ADDRESS>:8080`.
-Log files are available in `/var/log/sensu` in case anything is wrong. eg:
+If all goes well, the 4 processes mentioned above will be running and the dashboard will be accessible on `http://<SENSU SERVER>:8080`.
+Log files are available in `/var/log/sensu` in case anything is wrong.

     sensu    14249  0.0  3.4  92924 17648 ?
 S    02:56   0:00 ruby /usr/bin/sensu-server ...
     sensu    14404  0.0  4.1 102172 20884 ?
 S    03:05   0:00 ruby /usr/bin/sensu-api ...
     sensu    14425  0.0  3.7 104860 19292 ?
 Sl   03:06   0:00 ruby /usr/bin/sensu-client ...
     sensu    14553  0.4  7.0 140544 35932 ?
 Sl   03:07   0:00 ruby /usr/bin/sensu-dashboard ...

-If you see an error like the following on CentOS-5, it's likely because you're on a x86_64 platform but some ruby-libs or ruby-devel 1.8.5 rpm's from the base repo were accidentally installed, remove them.
+If you see an openssl error like the one below on CentOS-5, it's likely because you're on a x86_64 box but some ruby-libs or ruby-devel 1.8.5 rpm's from the base repo were accidentally installed, remove them.

     Starting sensu-client: /usr/lib/ruby/1.8/openssl/cipher.rb:22: Cipher is not a module (TypeError) from /usr/lib/ruby/site_ruby/1.8/rubygems/custom_require.rb:36:in `gem_original_require'

-installing a sensu client node
+Installing a sensu client node
 ==============================
+Installing Sensu on a client node is similar to installing the server.
+We will need to install ruby, the Sensu rpm, and then configure Sensu.
+There are only a few small differences which are detailed below.

 Install ruby 1.8.7
 ------------------
-Follow the steps in the `Install ruby 1.8.7` section above.
+Follow the same steps from the `Install ruby 1.8.7` section we used to build our server.

 Install sensu-client
 --------------------
-Refer to the `Install Sensu components` section above.
-The instructions are the same with the following differences:
+Follow the steps from `Install Sensu components` section we used to build our server, with the following differences:

-1. Only install `rubygem-sensu` and skip `rubygem-sensu-dashboard`
+- Only install `rubygem-sensu` and skip `rubygem-sensu-dashboard`
-2. You will only need the `rabbitmq` section in `/etc/sensu/config.json` file.
+- You will only need the `rabbitmq` section in `/etc/sensu/config.json` file.
 Make sure you point it to your rabbit server.
-3. Only enable and start the `sensu-client` service, ie: `chkconfig sensu-client on` and `/etc/init.d/sensu-client start`.
+- Only enable and start the `sensu-client` service, ie: `chkconfig sensu-client on` and `/etc/init.d/sensu-client start`.

 The client will log to `/var/log/sensu/sensu-client.log`.